Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/deployment.md

 ![Gateway Discovery overview](/assets/images/docs/kubernetes-ingress-controller/gateway-discovery-diagram.png "Gateway Discovery overview")

-In this type of deployment, there are two types of deployments created, separating the control and data flow:
+In this type of architecture, there are two types of Kubernetes deployments created, separating the control and data flow:

 - **Control-plane**: This deployment consists of a pod(s) running the controller.